Sporangium: Fungi

 In some phyla of fungi, the sporangium plays a role in asexual reproduction, and may play an indirect role in sexual reproduction.
 The sporangium forms on the sporangiophore and contains haploid nuclei and cytoplasm.
-Spores are formed in the sporangiophore by encasing each haploid nucleus and cytoplasm in a tough outer membrane.
+Spores are formed in the sporangium by encasing each haploid nucleus and cytoplasm in a tough outer membrane.
 During asexual reproduction, these spores are dispersed via wind and germinate into haploid hyphae.

 Although sexual reproduction in fungi varies between phyla, for some fungi the sporangium plays an indirect role in sexual reproduction.
 For Zygomycota, sexual reproduction occurs when the haploid hyphae from two individuals join to form a zygosporangium in response to unfavorable conditions.
 The haploid nuclei within the zygosporangium then fuse into diploid nuclei.
 When conditions improve, the zygosporangium germinates, undergoes meiosis and produces a sporangium, which releases spores.